A build-up of moisture in your home can cause damp and mould problems and could affect your health.

 This includes information about discounts, grants, recurring vouchers, emergency vouchers and much more to help everyone who is finding it difficult to afford heating bills this winter.

-If you are able to take any photographs of the area where the concern is, please send these to us via email.
+Contact us if you are a council tenant and you can’t stop mould growing.
+If you are able to take any photographs of the area where the concern is, please send them to us.

 We can visit your home to help identify and resolve the problem.